 Why hasn’t the government realized its dream of a futuristic Pakistan?

 The recent events within the space of Pakistan’s technological movement called for a thorough analysis of where we are in the race towards Digitization.
 This essay is divided into two parts.
 In the first, I provide my perspective on the origins of tech in Pakistan and India, its role in achieving globalization and each region’s response to emerging tech such as AI and online media.
-The second part will cover the state of financial inclusion in Pakistan and where we are today.
+The second part will cover hoa internet censorship impacts the technological and economic progress in Pakistan and where we are today.

 Note: I have tried to keep the essay digestible enough without diving too much into details

 On how tech in India and Pakistan evolved, a short history

 July of 13th saw the 6th edition of Google for India initiative unfold, this time virtually due to the health speculations brought by Corona Virus.
 CEO Sundar Pichai; optimistic as ever, announced to invest $10 billion in the efforts to accelerate India’s Digital economy¹.
 This amount of money will open avenues for upstarts and growth-stage startups to reach a much wider audience physically or on the web.

 India is a developing economy but is far ahead than most.
 If we consider how they were able to expand themselves into a tech giant, two reasons come to mind– one being the obvious one: population.
 Larger population means greater pool of talent.
 To give context of size, Pakistan stands at 6.24:1 ratio wise in terms of population.
 The other reason is that cohorts in the late ‘80s who were pursuing a STEM degree either in Computer Science, Mathematics or some form of engineering were smart to identify opportunities in the West, and made a head start in a career in tech through the software export industry².